gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The Gradle team is excited to announce Gradle @version@.

-This release includes several improvements to the [Kotlin DSL](userguide/kotlin_dsl.html), testing on internal classes with the [JVM test suite](userguide/jvm_test_suite_plugin.html), and many improvements to `buildSrc` to behave more like included builds such as running `buildSrc` tasks directly, skipping tests, having init scripts and including other builds with  `buildSrc`.
+This release includes several improvements to the [Kotlin DSL](userguide/kotlin_dsl.html), as well as many improvements to `buildSrc` so that it behaves more like included builds such as: running `buildSrc` tasks directly, skipping tests, applying init scripts, and including other builds from within `buildSrc`.

 As always, there are also performance improvements like enhancements to the [configuration cache](userguide/configuration_cache.html).